HBrianLe/Data-Mining-and-Statistical-Learning/HW1/README.md

 For this first homework assignment 1, we focus on working with the Auto Dataset found within the package ISLR, a link to the given dataset can be found [here](https://rdrr.io/cran/ISLR/man/Auto.html).
 Within this homework we explore the given dataset in the goal of predicting the possible class of a car of being LOW, MED, or HIGH MPG classification.

+This project was done in collaboration with two other students in this Graduate School Program.
+The following two names are of the students whom, worked on the homework.
+Basel Najjar and Soo Jong Cho

 <ul>
 <li>The project has two parts of: </li>
 <ul>